gitter-badger/tomorrow-night-eighties-variant-syntax/README.md

 ## Dependencies

-- The [language-html-ng2](https://github.com/dracine-hub/language-html-ng2) package for Atom that support Angular 2 syntax highlighting in HTML files. (forked from Github's [language-html](https://github.com/atom/language-html) package.
+- For Angular 2 syntax highlighting in HTML files you need the [language-html-ng2](https://github.com/dracine-hub/language-html-ng2) package for Atom. (forked from Github's [language-html](https://github.com/atom/language-html) package.

 ## Usage

 Select the Dark or Light theme variant in the package settings.
-The theme will be applied on application refresh or on a new window.
+The theme will be applied on window refresh or a new Atom editor instance.